rfitzus/AltPartNumDatalinkECM/README.md

 ![](images/15-RestAPI.png)

-## Creating Fields and Field Groups
+## Creating Fields and a Field Group

 Within the workflow we'll need to store the datalink's results in a fieldgroup.
-We'll create the field group in ECM and call it **SUBPART**.
+We'll create the fieldgroup in ECM and call it **SUBPART**.

 Add two fields to the fieldgroup called:
 - SUBPART_PartNum